danrichards/aicrawler/README.md

 ### How do I get started and begin writing Heuristics?

 Firstly, you should determine if this pattern is the right choice for your use case.
-If what you need is really specific(one item from one site), you can probably get away with just using the [Symfony DomCrawler](http://symfony.com/doc/current/components/dom_crawler.html) component on its own.
+If what you need is specific (one item from one site), you can probably get away with just using the [Symfony DomCrawler](http://symfony.com/doc/current/components/dom_crawler.html) component on its own.
 However if you're trying to solve a more general case (pattern) that fits a variety of sites, then you can benefit from this package.

 Now, get to grips with [Symfony DomCrawler](http://symfony.com/doc/current/components/dom_crawler.html) and [AiCrawler](https://github.com/danrichards/aicrawler/blob/master/src/Dan/AiCrawler/Support/AiCrawler.php) objects.
 They're what you'll access to build interesting Heuristics.
+Then check out some of the examples.

 #### Example Heuristics
 1. [ContentHeuristic](https://github.com/danrichards/aicrawler/blob/master/src/Dan/AiCrawler/Heuristics/ContentHeuristic.php)